Pay cuts may signal 'new normal' on Wall Street

-Goldman Sachs Group Inc (GS.N), which is known for handing out some of the most lucrative pay packages on Wall Street, paid just 37 percent of its 2012 adjusted revenue to employees - the second-lowest proportion since the Wall Street firm went public in 1999.
+Goldman Sachs Group Inc, which is known for handing out some of the most lucrative pay packages on Wall Street, paid just 37 percent of its 2012 adjusted revenue to employees - the second-lowest proportion since the Wall Street firm went public in 1999.

-Earlier this week, sources said Barclays Plc (BARC.L) and Deutsche Bank AG (DBKGn.DE) plan to cut banker pay by up to 20 percent, while Morgan Stanley (MS.N) took the unusual step of deferring 100 percent of 2012 bonuses for high-earning employees.
+Earlier this week, sources said Barclays Plc and Deutsche Bank AG plan to cut banker pay by up to 20 percent, while Morgan Stanley took the unusual step of deferring 100 percent of 2012 bonuses for high-earning employees.

 Morgan Stanley bankers and traders got word directly from their managers on Thursday, which one employee characterized as "bonus day, if you can even call it that anymore."